Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Experiments

 \subsection{Spatial audio denoising}

-Next we evaluate spatial audio denoising.
-To instantiate this task, we add the binaural audio of a target clip with the downscaled binaural audio from another randomly chosen clip, where the downscaling factor is depends on the desired noise level, and attempt to extract the target from the mixture.
+Next we evaluate spatial audio denoising {on EgoCom}.\footnote{ For EasyCom, the task setup is {ill-posed} for all {models} because mixing audio from a different EasyCom clip as noise leads to spatially overlapping sound sources, since all clips in the dataset are recorded at the same physical location (people sitting around the same table in the same room). } To instantiate this task, we add the binaural audio of a target clip with the downscaled binaural audio from another randomly chosen clip, where the downscaling factor depends on the desired noise level. {The goal is to} extract the target {sound} from the mixture.
 We evaluate three noise levels, expressed using the signal-to-noise (SNR) ratio: \textbf{1)} 0 dB, \textbf{2)} 2.5 dB, and \textbf{3)} 5 dB.
-The different noise levels test our model's robustness to varying levels of task difficulty---the lower the SNR value, the higher the noise, and consequently, the higher the difficulty.
-For this task, we evaluate on EgoCom only.
-We find that for EasyCom mixing audio from a different clip as noise usually leads to spatially overlapping sound sources since the dataset is recorded in a fixed setting (people sitting around a table), this renders the denoising task on EasyCom intractable for all models.
+The different noise levels test our model's robustness to varying levels of task difficulty---the lower the SNR value, the higher the noise and difficulty.

-\paragraph{Backbone model.} We adopt the commonly used U-Net~\citep{ronneberger2015u} model for audio-visual source separation~\citep{yang2020telling, gao20192} as the backbone, which produces a binaural ratio mask for the target audio (see Supp.~for details).
+\paragraph{Backbone model.} We adopt the commonly used U-Net~\citep{ronneberger2015u} for audio-visual source separation~\citep{yang2020telling, gao20192} as the backbone, which produces a binaural ratio mask for the target audio (see Supp.~for details).
 We multiply the predicted ratio mask with the mixed magnitude spectrogram to get the predicted magnitude spectrogram, then convert it to a waveform using inverse short-time Fourier transform with the mixed audio phase.

-\paragraph{Pretrained feature fusion.} To use our features for denoising, we reshape the visual features $f^V$ and unmasked audio features $f^A$, produced by our audio-visual encoder $\mathcal{E}^{AV}$, to form multi-channel 2D maps, where the features align with their corresponding tokens vis-vis the raster order.
-Next, we pass the feature maps to separate convolutional layers, concatenate the outputs channel-wise, and use them to replace the visual features at the U-Net~\citep{yang2020telling} bottleneck. \cc{Our fusion strategy helps the U-Net leverage fine-grained spatial cues at the level of audio patches and video tubelets.}
+\paragraph{Pretrained feature fusion.} To use our features for denoising, we reshape the visual features and unmasked audio features produced by our audio-visual encoder $\mathcal{E}^{AV}$ to form multi-channel 2D maps, where the features align with their corresponding tokens vis-a-vis the raster order.
+Next, we pass the feature maps to separate convolutional layers, concatenate the outputs channel-wise, and use them to replace the visual features at the U-Net~\citep{yang2020telling} bottleneck.